Communist Party of the Russian Federation: Finances

 On 19 October 2008, the leader of the party Gennady Zyuganov appealed to the citizens of Russia to financially support the party to implement its policy goals.

 Popular support and electoral results

 The CPRF is strong in large cities and major industrial and scientific centers ("naukograds") as well as in the small towns and cities around Moscow.
 One of the few polling stations that gave a success to the CPRF during the 2007 Russian legislative election was at Moscow State University.
 The CPRF is also strong in the far east of Russia, in Siberia, and the Ural.
+Supporters of the CPRF include those who suffered economically and politically from the collapse of the Soviet Union.
+The party is considered to depend on the nostalgia for the Soviet Union, having the largest poll of voters among the elderly.

 Presidential elections

 In all presidential elections that have been held in the Russian Federation, the CRPF's candidate has finished second.
 In 2012, several opposition politicians, including Boris Nemtsov, posited that Dmitry Medvedev admitted to them that Zyuganov would actually have won the 1996 Russian presidential election if not for fraud in favor of Boris Yeltsin.
 According to the official results, Zyuganov received 17.18% of the votes in the 2012 Russian presidential election.
 According to independent observers, there was large-scale fraud in favor of Vladimir Putin.
 Zyuganov called the election "one of thieves, and absolutely dishonest and unworthy".